Years of hope and heartache — and a bill for $270k.

 The pressure of infertility is most often felt by women.
 40-50% of fertility issues are due to male factor infertility and studies¹ have shown that choosing promising sperm increases the odds of a successful pregnancy.

-Only ~4% of the sperm cells in a healthy male sample are morphologically normal and motile², so the chances of picking an abnormal cell at random are low.
+Only ~4% of the sperm cells in a healthy male sample are morphologically normal and motile², so the chances of picking an abnormal cell at random are high.
 So how do you pick the most promising of the 4% — especially when they’re one of the smallest cells in the body and move in a sample of 100 million cells?

 Usually, it’s done manually, with an embryologist visually tracking the most promising sperm long enough to grade, immobilize, and select them.